-We filed a registration statement on Form S-8 under the Securities Act with the SEC to register the offer and sale of shares of our common stock to be issued under our 2013 Plan, 2020 Plan and ESPP.
-Shares covered by this registration statement are eligible for sale in the public markets, subject to vesting restrictions, any applicable lock-up agreements described below, and Rule 144 limitations applicable to affiliates.
+We intend to file one or more registration statements on Form S-8 under the Securities Act with the SEC to register the offer and sale of shares of our common stock to be issued under our 2013 Plan, 2020 Plan and ESPP.
+These registration statements will become effective immediately on filing.
+Shares covered by these registration statements will then be eligible for sale in the public markets, subject to vesting restrictions, any applicable lock-up agreements described below, and Rule 144 limitations applicable to affiliates.